eufandem/nuxt-cjs-adding-products/README.md

 ### 4. Importing and using Checkout.vue

-Since you just created a `Checkout.vue` component, it is time to use it in your application.
-To do that go to your `pages/index.vue` and add the component to your import's like so: `import Checkout from '~/components/Checkout`, be sure to add `Checkout` to your `index.vue`'s `components` property to correctly register the component.
+Alright, so you've got your `Checkout.vue` component.
+It's now time to use it in your application.
+Go to your `pages/index.vue` and add the component to your import's like so: `import Checkout from '~/components/Checkout`, be sure to add `Checkout` to your `index.vue`'s `components` property to correctly register the component.
 While you are doing imports, it would also be a good time to import the [mapGetters](https://vuex.vuejs.org/guide/getters.html#the-mapgetters-helper) function to map and access your store's getters that were created earlier in this guide.
 Another addition to this file, will be the [data](https://vuejs.org/v2/guide/instance.html#Data-and-Methods) object which will contain a boolean named `drawer` that will dictate the state of the `Checkout.vue` drawer.
 The last bit for the script tag is to add the `computed` property and utilize `...mapGetters` to map your `product`, `cart`, and `cartSubtotal` getters that you created earlier as computed properties.

 Now that your components script tag is updated, add the `<checkout />` component element to the template and be sure to set the [v-model](https://vuejs.org/v2/guide/forms.html) attribute to the `drawer` data property and add a `@closeDrawer` listener that sets `drawer` to the opposite of it's current boolean value when `closeDrawer` is emitted from the button you created in the previous section for `Checkout.vue`.
 The last step for this page component will be to create a button that will activate your Checkout drawer when clicked.
 For this create a `<v-btn>` and add a `@click` event that will set `drawer` in the data object to it's opposite value.